How to permanently disable all Google Chrome AI features via Registry on Windows 11 (it works)

 Warning: Before proceeding, it’s crucial to acknowledge the risks associated with modifying the Windows Registry.
 Incorrect changes can lead to system instability or operational issues.
 Therefore, ensure you have a full system backup before making any changes.
 Proceed with caution and understanding.
 Also, note that this configuration applies to all instances of Google Chrome, including all browser profiles and other installations from the Dev, Beta, and Canary Channels.

-Disable Chrome’s AI features using Registry
+Disable AI features on Google Chrome via Registry

 To disable all the AI features in Google Chrome using the Registry, follow these steps: